dwivanovayana/notebook/strengths.md

 * **5. Self-Assurance**: People who are especially talented in the Self-Assurance theme feel confident in their ability to manage their own lives.
 They possess an inner compass that gives them confidence that their decisions are right.

+## Supporting Strengths

 * **6. Command**: People who are especially talented in the Command theme have presence.
 They can take control of a situation and make decisions.

+* **7. Empathy**: People who are especially talented in the Empathy theme can sense the feelings of other people by imagining themselves in others’ lives or others’ situations.
+* **8. Adaptability**: People who are especially talented in the Adaptability theme prefer to “go with the flow.”
+They tend to be “now” people who take things as they come and discover the future one day at a time.
+* **9. Relator**: People who are especially talented in the Relator theme enjoy close relationships with others.
+They find deep satisfaction in working hard with friends to achieve a goal.
+* **10. Activator**: People who are especially talented in the Activator theme can make things happen by turning thoughts into action.
+They are often impatient.

+## Rest of the theme sequence